 Instructional Assistant Professor

-I am Instructional Assistant Professor of the Liberal Studies Program at the University of Houston, a Carnegie designated Tier-One public research university.
+I am instructional assistant professor in the Liberal Studies Program at the University of Houston, a Carnegie designated Tier-One public research university.
 I specialize in philosophy of mathematics (especially, set theory and mereology) and ethical theories.
 I am currently working on Kantian intuitionism and normativity.

 I have taught courses for undergraduates and graduates in logic (including critical reasoning), philosophy of mathematics, ethics and applied ethics, history of philosophy (especially the modern), among others.